iaincollins/iaincollins/README.md

 # ℹ️ About me

-I'm based in Edinburgh, Scotland and work as an [software engineering manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) leading work on game backend systems, focusing on authentication, storage, and socio-competitive services and SDKs.
+I'm based in Edinburgh, Scotland - although I've spend almost half my life, and most of my career, in London, England.
+I work as a [software engineering manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) leading work on game backend systems like authentication, storage, and socio-competitive services and SDKs.

+For 25 years, I've been creating, maintaining, and contributing to open-source software, ranging from small libraries to popular frameworks, desktop and server applications, and civic tech projects.

+Open Source software I've created has been used in products and services a wide range of organisations including IBM, ChatGPT, Unity and by NGO's like Amnesty International, Friends of the Earth, the ISU (International Space University) and in thousands of other projects.

+Most of the work is non-commercial in nature but some of the work has been supported by smaller grants from government departments and NGOs and others from larger grants from organisations like Google.

+These days most of my repos are small side projects I work on for fun - and sometimes to inform my work.

 You can find me on Mastodon as <a rel="me" href="https://mastodon.social/@iaincollins">@iaincollins</a>.
 I occasionally post on [Medium](https://iaincollins.medium.com/).

 # ✍️ Side projects

-For 25 years, I've been creating, maintaining, and contributing to open-source software, ranging from small libraries to popular frameworks, desktop and server applications, and civic tech projects.
-These days, most of my projects are side projects I work on for fun.
+These are some of the projects I've worked on recently; many of these are video game and/or data centric.

 ## 🎮 [Procedurally generated scenes using WebGL](https://explore.iaincollins.com)